Call Keith, (480) 467-8090

 NEVER use any tools containing steel in the barrel.
 NEVER use "bore-snakes" (or anything you pull through the barrel on a rope or wire).

-NEVER use RED loctite on a firearm.
-Use only BLUE loctite on properly cleaned parts and be sparing with it.
+NEVER use extra strength or heat resistant loctite on a firearm.
+Use only mild/medium (blue) loctite on properly cleaned parts and be sparing with it.
 Muzzle brakes should either get a small drop of Rocksett, or copper anti-seize lubricant.
-Most muzzle devices do not need to be glued on and should instead rely on proper torque.
+Most muzzle devices do not need to be glued (Rocksett) on and should instead rely on proper torque with copper anti-seize.
 Suppressor threads especially appreciate a tiny bit of copper anti-seize.
+Don't screw brakes or suppressors on to dry, bare metal, threads.
+This can easily cause galling, and if you ever feel resistance when screwing anything together, stop and slowly back it off.
+Never force threads.